samuelayanshina/saaskit/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## 📊 Analytics Module

+The **Analytics Dashboard** provides startup founders and developers with a quick visual overview of platform usage and key metrics.

+### 🚀 Features
+- **Live Stat Cards:** Displays total revenue, active users, and daily API requests — with smooth animated counters.
+- **Real-Time Updates:** Stats refresh automatically every 60 seconds to simulate live backend data.
+- **Charts Visualization:**
+  - Monthly revenue and user growth line charts.
+  - API requests bar chart for weekly traffic overview.
+- **Dark/Light Mode Optimized:** All text and charts adjust automatically for visibility.
+- **Last Updated Timestamp:** Shows when the analytics data was last refreshed.

+### 🧩 Tech Stack
+- **Next.js 14+ (App Router)**
+- **React Hooks** (`useState`, `useEffect`)
+- **Recharts** for data visualization
+- **Tailwind CSS** for glassmorphic styling

+### 🧠 Future Integration
+When connecting to your backend or Firebase:
+1. Replace the mock `stats` object and chart arrays with live API data.
+2. Adjust update intervals or use WebSocket subscriptions for real-time analytics.
+3. Extend charts to include metrics like MRR, churn rate, or API latency.

+### 🗂️ File Path